kavyashreesiri/Information_Vis-HW9/README.md

       Analysis:In the year 2017,due to the changes made in the Employment eligibility rule,the approved H1-B visa number decreased.
       So,now we know that H1-B visa count had been increasing consistently,we can now get into further details of factors.
       Story telling elements: Annotation of trends.
+    * Visualization 2-
+    __Line Chart:Shows the trend in Approved H-1B applications count based on educational qualifications.__
+    Analysis:Increase in Master's degree after 2016 is because of the Employment eligibility rule, whihc has reservation of 20,000 for those who studied in Master's or bachelor's in US.
    * Interactive elements you employed:
         * Tooltip
         * Zoom in and Zoom out